Australia's new government: What you need to know | Politics

 - Australia

-Treasurer Josh Frydenberg has not conceded but knows it will be hard to retain his seat, saying on Saturday night he might now have more time to be a dad to his children.
-PARLIAMENT

-The House of Representatives has 151 seats, 76 of which are needed for a majority to form the government.
-With 70% of the vote counted, Labor had 72 seats, the coalition 51 while independents and the Greens held 14, the Australian Broadcasting Corp projected.
-A further 14 seats remained in doubt.
+PARLIAMENT The House of Representatives has 151 seats, 76 of which are needed for a majority to form the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)